Complete with AE101 4AGTE, T25 turbo

 Plenty of work has been going on whenever I could find the time, though few updates to this page… but the good news is the MR2 is now up and running with the T25 pushing 6-7psi of boost!
 Dialing the fuel in with the MegaSquirt and LC-1 wideband was easy and it’s running right at 12:1 AFR under boost.
 I’ve stayed pretty conservative on the timing for now as I don’t have the exhaust built out yet so it’s crazy loud with the open downpipe and there’s no way I could hear if there was any knock right now– I’ve got the exhaust parts coming in Tuesday and I’ll have that built out this week more than likely and be able to further dial the timing in shortly thereafter on the dyno.
 It feels good now but I know there’s more power to gain in the tune– Here’s some pics of the last month of progress.
 I’ve got a video of the first time I cranked it up that I need to pull off the camera and I’ll post that as well.

 First off my poly engine mount inserts came in so I installed them– they were super easy to install and should enhance throttle response and enhance the ‘human-car connection’ a bit.
-I got them from Kirkosaurus, he’s got them for the MKI, II or III MR2’s.
+I got them from a MR2OC forum member that went by Kirkosaurus, he’s used to make them for the MKI, II and III MR2’s.
+Not sure he’s still around doing that though.

 I also had new holes drilled and tapped for the wastegate actuator mount, though I’m having to modify how the actuator is mounted to the bracket a bit to make it fit.